 Wheat Harvest Gears Up in S.Kansas

 KIOWA, Kan.
-(AP) _ Custom cutter Kent Braathen had barely finished a test cutting of winter wheat when last week’s rains halted harvest before it got a chance to gear up.
+(AP) _ Custom cutter Kent Braathen had barely finished a test cutting of winter wheat when last week’s rains halted his harvest before it got a chance to gear up.

 But by Monday, the hot sun had dried the muddy fields and brought with it the start of wheat harvest in Kiowa.